vicariousdrama/nodeyez/README.md

 You can upgrade Pillow to the latest using `python3 -m pip install --upgrade Pillow`

+4. Install Beautiful Soup pythong library using the command `python3 -m pip install beautifulsoup4`
-4. Install git using the command `sudo apt install git`.
+5. Install git using the command `sudo apt install git`.
 This will get used later to clone the repo.
-5. Install torify using the command `sudo apt-get install apt-transport-tor`.
+6. Install torify using the command `sudo apt-get install apt-transport-tor`.
 This may be used when calling external services like Bisq or Mempool.space to improve privacy.

 ### Prepare output folder and clone repository